wildwinter/storylet-framework/README.md

     "redraw": 4,
     // Optional - your app-specific content, whatever that might be.
     "content": {/*something*/},
-    // Optional - updates the context with the values or expressions supplied when the storylet is played.
+    // Optional - gives you possible outcomes/side-effects for when the story is played.
-    // Makes it easy to set basic flags and so on.
+    // Each outcome consists of a set of changes to the context values.
+    // If there is an outcome called 'default' it will be triggered automatically when
+    // play() happens.
+Call play("otherOutcome") to make something else happen.
+    "outcomes:"{
-    "updateOnPlayed": {
+        "default": {
             "someVal":15,
             "someFlag":true,
             "someIncrementalProp":"someIncrementalProp+1"
+        }
     }

 }